benjaminsampica/benjaminsampicaStatic/content/post/cleancode1/index.md

 So, why _is_ naming things so hard but so important?

 ## The Theoretical
 There are quite a few reasons covered in the above books, which I recommend you read, but the following section is broad strokes of what I took away from them.
-The overarching theme is being _concise and consistent_.
+The overarching theme is writing code that is _concise, readable, and consistent_.

 ### Number of Concepts
 As your software grows over time the number of problems your software solves increases.
 First, the business just wanted a table view of some users.
 Next, they wanted to be able to manage users' information.
 Now, they're coming back and they want you to write a report procurement piece for the user information.